MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/5_communication_strategy/README.md

   * Improve inventory and logistics planning
   * Target high-return product categories for improvement
   * Personalize customer guidance to reduce avoidable returns
+* Stakeholders can use these findings to implement **practical, high-impact changes** across buying, marketing, e-commerce, and customer service.

 ---

-*This document is intended to communicate results and support decision-making, not to provide detailed modeling instructions.*
+*This document communicates results, visualizations, and stakeholder-specific recommendations to support decision-making.*